Prince Harry Reportedly Did Not Propose To Meghan Markle The Way He Really Wanted To

 Today The Duke and Duchess of Sussex are delighted to share their first public moment as a family.
 They are so incredibly grateful for the warm wishes and support they’ve received from everyone around the world, since welcoming their son two days ago.
 Photo cred: Chris Allerton ©️SussexRoyal

-The magazine noted that the country has now become an “obsession” and prior to his marriage to Markle, the prince set aside four to six weeks every summer to visit the area.
+The magazine noted that the country has now become an “obsession,” and prior to his marriage to Markle, the prince set aside four to six weeks every summer to visit the area.

-Perhaps the place he enjoys most in Africa is the place he shared with Markle, Botswana, of which he told Town & Country in an interview that “he gets more excited about seeing two birds fighting than the Big Five…I feel rooted in Africa and everything about it.”
+Perhaps the place he enjoys most in Africa is the place he shared with Markle, Botswana, of which he told Town & Country in an interview that he gets “more excited about seeing two birds fighting than the Big Five…”

 View this post on Instagram